Bring used building materials back to life

 How to donate

-If you are unsure whether your donation can be accepted, email firstname.lastname@example.org and we’ll be happy to let you know.
+Fill out the donation inquiry form below, and we’ll get in touch with you soon.
+You can also contact us about your donation at firstname.lastname@example.org.
 Please include an inventory of items and a few photos.
 Big Reuse reserves the right to refuse any donation that has not been pre-approved.

-Drop off materials 7 days a week at both our Queens and Brooklyn reuse centers up to 30 minutes before closing time.
+Drop off materials 7 days a week at Brooklyn Reuse Center up to 30 minutes before closing time.
 For large drop-offs, please call the Reuse Center before you come to give us a head up.

 Big Reuse reserves the right to refuse any donation that doesn’t meet our qualifications.
 Please check out our list of items we can’t accept before you drop-off.

 We offer pick-up services Monday through Friday only.
-For larger more complicated donations, or to schedule a walk through, please call 718-732-4143.
+Use the donation inquiry form above to schedule a pick-up.

 - Can I get a tax deduction?